 The facility is available for all types of private and public functions, including but not limited to:

-Since its 2012 opening, the park has been host to a wide range of JAHA-produced events, including the Flood City Music Festival, Summer Concert Series, and an 1889 flood commemoration event.
-Other public events held here include Thunder in the Valley, a major motorcycle rally produced by the Johnstown/Cambria County Convention & Visitors Bureau in late June each year; community concerts; and various small festivals.
+Since its 2012 opening, the park has been host to a wide range of JAHA-produced events, including the AmeriServ Flood City Music Festival, Summer Concert Series, and an 1889 flood commemoration event.
+Other public events held here include community concerts and other festivals.
 Private events have included weddings; company picnics; class reunions; church meetings; and more.